meilisearch/documentation/learn/configuration/settings.md

 ## Displayed attributes

-The fields whose attributes are added to the [displayed-attributes list](/learn/configuration/displayed_searchable_attributes.md) are **contained in each matching document**.
+The fields whose attributes are added to the [displayed attributes list](/learn/configuration/displayed_searchable_attributes.md) are **contained in each matching document**.

 Documents returned upon search contain only displayed fields.